h4cc/awesome-elixir/README.md

 * [anaphora](https://github.com/sviridov/anaphora-elixir) - Anaphora is the anaphoric macro collection for Elixir.
 An anaphoric macro is one that deliberately captures a variable (typically it) from forms supplied to the macro.
 * [apix](https://github.com/liveforeverx/apix) - Simple convention and DSL for transformation of elixir functions to an API for later documentation and or validation.
 * [backports](https://github.com/leifg/backports) - Use new functions in Elixir 1.1 and 1.2.
+* [crudry](https://github.com/gabrielpra1/crudry) - Crudry is an elixir library for DRYing CRUD of Phoenix Contexts and Absinthe Resolvers.
 * [eventsourced](https://github.com/slashdotdash/eventsourced) - Build functional, event-sourced domain models.
 * [expat](https://github.com/vic/expat) - Reusable, composable patterns across Elixir libraries.
 * [guardsafe](https://github.com/DevL/guardsafe) - Macros expanding into code that can be safely used in guard clauses.